OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-California customers who wish to request further information about our compliance with these requirements, or have questions or concerns about our privacy practices and policies may contact us at privacypolicy@att.com, or write to us at AT&T Privacy Policy, Chief Privacy Office, 208 S. Akard, Room 1033, Dallas, TX 75202.
+California customers who wish to request further information about our compliance with these requirements, or have questions or concerns about our privacy practices and policies may contact us at privacypolicy@att.com, or write to us atAT&T Privacy Policy, Chief Privacy Office, 208 S. Akard, Room 1033, Dallas, TX 75202

 ' + ''). } function setFaqContent(sectionID) { document.getElementById(sectionID).scrollIntoView(true). menuItem = sectionID + 'A'. activeMenuItem = document.getElementById(menuItem). var menuItems = new Array('definitionsA','scopeA','collectA','locationA','trackingA','analyticsA','aggregateA','sharingA','childrenA','protectionA','controlsA','changesA','contactA'). for(m=0;m' + ' ' + '**Our AT&T Privacy Policy in easy, FAQ format.**' + '